SoftwareAG/adabas-go-api/README.md

 All fields of the struct are mapped to an Adabas Map field name.
 The `adabas` tag of the struct definition changes the mapped name.

-#### Define Golang structure to Adabas field name definition
+#### Define Go-struct to Adabas field name definition

-The Adabas API for Go can handle simple Golang struct-definitions to map them to an Adabas field shortname.
+The Adabas API for Go can handle simple Go struct-definitions to map them to an Adabas field shortname.
 For example if the structure is defined like this:

 ```go